devth/devth.github.com/_wip/2017-03-06-reconcilliation-loop.md

 Excellence is often made up of "nice to haves" or a collection of many seemingly-inconsequential things that get overlooked.
 Being explicit about what excellence means gives your team a chance to actually achieve it.

+Seemingly inconsequential things might be:

+- having a language style guide that eliminates diff noise
+- defined process for consistently verifying correctness

+Why does this matter?
+What does this provide over the typical task-tracking and sprint-planning process?

+It's a different mental model but it doesn't replace your existing process.
+It simply shifts how you think holistically about your code base and technology.

+It allows engineers to act like the cyborgs they want to be (vs the cyborgs they are).